Regulations Overview

 Then in 2003, the FDA released the Guidance for Industry: Part 11, Electronic Records; Electronic Signatures – Scope and Application.
 This guidance clarifies how Part 11 should be enforced, and the intended scope.

 In 2015, the FDA released a Statistical Software Clarifying Statement.
 This document states that they do not require the use of any specific software for statistical analyses.
-But, the FDA requests that software package(s) be documented upon submission.
+However, the FDA requests that software package(s) be documented upon submission.
 This documentation must include version and build identification.

 FDA Study Data Technical Conformance Guide